Support the Academy through the Educational Improvement Tax Credit Program (EITC)

 The Academy of Natural Sciences has a long history of innovative educational programs.
 In fact, we started working with the School District of Philadelphia in the 1930s.
 For 200 years, the Academy has been a leader in scientific inquiry, and the Academy’s education programs have always helped to develop scientific literacy in Philadelphia.
-Currently, there are two programs which qualify for support through Pennsylvania’s EITC program: Women in Natural Sciences (WINS) and SENSES – Supporting and Enriching Natural Science Education in Schools.
+Currently, there are two programs which qualify for support through Pennsylvania’s EITC program: Women In Natural Sciences (WINS) and Supporting and Enriching Natural Science Education in Schools (SENSES).

 Women In Natural Sciences (WINS)

-WINS is a free, summer and after-school mentoring and science enrichment program for high school-age young women, particularly from economically-disadvantaged families and schools.
+WINS is a free, summer and after-school mentoring and science enrichment program for high school-age young women, particularly from economically disadvantaged families and schools.
 WINS was founded in 1982 to encourage female students to enter science fields.
 Through weekly workshops and monthly field trips, students have the opportunity to work directly with the Academy’s scientists and collections.
-As a result of the program’s mentoring and support, 100% of WINS students graduate high school, and more than 96% go on to college.
+As a result of the program’s mentoring and support, 100 percent of WINS students graduate high school, and more than 96 percent go on to college.

 WINS provides young women with the information, encouragement, and confidence they need to shape their futures.
 In addition to a strong emphasis on academics and science, WINS also provides a uniquely nurturing environment, a community of like-minded friends, and experiences not typically found in school.

 Supporting and Enriching Natural Sciences Education in Schools (SENSES)